Tyrrrz/route-descriptor/README.md

 }
 ```

-As you can see, the routes are defined in a single place (the `routes.ts` module) from which they referenced throughout the application.
-This makes changing the paths and route parameters easy in the future, as you don't have to worry about updating URLs in every anchor tag.

 ### TypeScript integration

 This package is most useful when paired with TypeScript, as it provides static validation for parameters.
 For example, all of the following incorrect usages produce errors during compilation:

 ```ts
 import { route } from 'route-descriptor';